tito-arch/BABC-2/content/posts/what-is-network-topology.md

-description = "All messages that are sent and received through a network must be represented using a data signal." image = "" tags = ["Network Topology", "Mesh topology", "Star topology", "Token ring Topology", "Ethernet topology"] title = "What is network topology"
+description = "All messages that are sent and received through a network must be represented using a data signal." image = "" tags = ["Network Topology", "Mesh topology", "Star topology", "Token ring Topology", "Ethernet topology"] title = "How Your Network is Connected: The Topologies Explained" [cover] alt = "What is network topology" caption = ""
-[cover]
-alt = "What is network topology" caption = ""